 - Migraleve Tablets contain: 8mg of codeine, 500mg of paracetamol and 6.25mg buclizine hydrochloride (to stop migraine-related nausea) of paracetamol and per tablet.

-Branded versions of co-codamol products containing higher amounts of codeine combined with paracetamol are available over the counter.
+Some branded versions of co-codamol products containing higher amounts of codeine combined with paracetamol are available over the counter.
 For example:

 - Solpadeine Max contains 12.8mg of codeine and 500mg of paracetamol per tablet.